bryanj1234/pyrouge-complete/README.md

 * The ROUGE-1.5.5 repo from [here](https://github.com/andersjo/pyrouge.git), and
 * The pyrouge repo from [here](https://github.com/bheinzerling/pyrouge.git)

-The installation instructions were taken from [here](https://medium.com/@sagor_sarker/how-to-install-rouge-pyrouge-in-ubuntu-16-04-7f0ec1cda81b).
+The installation instructions were basically taken from [here](https://medium.com/@sagor_sarker/how-to-install-rouge-pyrouge-in-ubuntu-16-04-7f0ec1cda81b).

+Note: The https://pypi.org/project/py-rouge/ package is outdated,
+    so **don't** try to install pyrouge it by running `"pip install pyrouge"`.

 ## Installation on Debian-based linux